The President regularly accuses major media outlets of spreading fake news.

 4. Is he himself following this code of journalistic ethics?
 Does he scrupulously avoid reporting fake, inaccurate, unethical, or biased news?

-The news plays an invaluable role in a democracy because it, ideally, is the friend of the people and is not the puppet of any particular president, supreme court justice, or congress person.
-This means that when these leaders misbehave, media sources can make sure that the people know exactly what their leaders are doing, and the people can vote to hold these leaders accountable.
+The news plays an invaluable role in a democracy.
+Ideally, is the friend of the people and is not the puppet of any particular president, supreme court justice, or congress person.
+This means that when these leaders misbehave, media sources can make sure that the people know exactly what their leaders are doing.
+And the people can vote to hold these leaders accountable.

-Journalists Woodward and Bernstein also covered the Watergate scandal and exposed Nixon’s crimes, which led to his resignation.
+Journalists Woodward and Bernstein also covered the Watergate scandal and exposed Nixon’s crimes.
+This led to his resignation.

-The President has often suggested that in his battles with the media, he is the friend of the common person and that the press is the enemy of the people.
-If Donald Trump is really a friend of the people, he will champion and also follow a high code of journalistic ethics.
+The President has often suggested that in his battles with the media, he is the friend of the common person.
+He often also suggests that the press is the enemy of the people.
+If Donald Trump is really a friend of the people, he will champion and follow a high code of journalistic ethics.
 He will support any media source that does the same.
-He will also avoid making vague and unsupported criticisms of journalists.
+And he will also avoid making vague and unsupported criticisms of journalists.

 I realize that there are instances in which misreporting a street name could be quite serious indeed.
-I am just suggesting that there are some inacurracies that are more serious than others.
+My point is that there are some inacurracies that are more serious than others.

-In my experience, The New York Times generally does a better job of this than Fox, and Breitbart rarely does this.
+In my experience, The New York Times generally does a better job of this than Fox, and Breitbart.
 But don’t take my word for it.
 You can check in on these news sources yourself.

 The recent movie The Post does a nice job of exploring the media’s role in the Pentagon Papers incident.